swamykankipati/swamykankipati/README.md

 ## 🤔 I’m Looking for help with ...
 - Research Proposal for PhD
-- need more Paper Publications
+- Paper Publications writing information

 ## 💬 Ask me about
 #### We Can Use 5 Whys Method